jooyounggkim/jooyounggkim.github.io/_projects/p98_literature.md

 Henyš P, Čapek L,
 *Computer methods in biomechanics and biomedical engineering*.

 While the Classification model is fairly robust, there's always room to improve its performance.
-If you're interested in contributing to this project, the code and data used are located in my repository: [www.github.com/alcantarar/literature_update/](https://github.com/alcantarar/literature_update/)
+If you're interested in contributing to this project, the code and data used are located in my repository: [www.github.com/alcantarar/literature_update/](https://github.com/alcantarar/literature_update/).
+If you just want to peek at the code, it's in a jupyter notebook format [here](https://github.com/alcantarar/literature_update/blob/master/literature_search%20.ipynb).